Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Intel, AXT, Harbor Diversified, and Altimmune and Encourages Investors to Contact the Firm - AXT (NASDAQ:AXTI), Altimmune (NASDAQ:ALT)

-NEW YORK, June 03, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Intel Corporation INTC, AXT, Inc. AXTI, Harbor Diversified, Inc. HRBR, and Altimmune, Inc. ALT.
+NEW YORK, June 07, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Intel Corporation INTC, AXT, Inc. AXTI, Harbor Diversified, Inc. HRBR, and Equinix EQIX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Intel Corporation INTC